BUY 3, GET 15% OFF!!!

 6. Rotate Jewelry Frequently

-Don’t wear the same piece every day.
-Give your skin and the metal a break.
-Rotating jewelry reduces the chances of prolonged exposure to skin acids and moisture.
+Avoid wearing the same piece every day.
+Give both your skin and jewelry a break.
+Rotating your pieces lowers the risk of green stains caused by prolonged contact with skin oils and moisture.

 When to See a Dermatologist